akash-network/docs/overview/README.md

 A _lease_ is created when a match occurs between a deployment and fulfillment order.
 The lease contains references to the deployment and fulfilment orders.
 Leases will be the binding agent in fulfilling a deployment.

-## DSC: Decentralized Cloud Standards
+## DCS: Decentralized Cloud Standards

 Visit [DCS](https://dcs.akash.network) to learn about Akash system design.
 Decentralized Cloud Standards (DCSs) describe standards for the Akash Decentralized Cloud platform, including core protocol specifications, client APIs, and SDL standards.